PART 40: REPARATIONS

 “It’s all right,” Luci murmured.
 “Some silly worries I’ve been having, which when coupled with my feelings… look, assuming we get this fixed, you make sure you’re careful while you’re back in the past, okay?”

 Frank seemed surprised.
 “Of course,” he assured.
-“And…” His gaze drifted to her left.
+“And…” His gaze drifted away from her face.
 “Luci, I realize it’s been three weeks now since… since you made your feelings clear to me.
 So… so I’m sorry that I’m still trying to sort it all out.
 But there’s been a bunch of other things happening lately and… well…” Frank stopped, obviously at a loss for what to say next.

 Luci sighed.
 “It’s okay, Frank,” she said, reaching out to touch his arm.
 “I’m a patient girl.
 It can wait until after we get through this crisis.”
 She smiled, as a thought struck her.
 “Besides, with this impromptu sleepover, I got to spend the night with you, in a way.
 I’ll let that carry me through.”
 She winked, and watched in amusement as Frank turned away to hide his own reddening cheeks.

-“Frank, there’s a Chartreuse on the phone for you!” came the voice of Frank’s mother from the top of the stairs.
-“She says it’s quite important.”
+“Frank, there’s a Chartreuse on the phone for you,” came the voice of Frank’s mother from the top of the stairs.
+“She says it’s quite important – something about Laurie’s brother?”

 The two teenagers exchanged a quick glance before heading back up the stairway together.